pilgrimstack/workshop-301/1.test/readme.md

 > If in doubt, you can have a look at the file main.tf
 >
-> If you are really lost, just copy the main.tf to main.tf
+> If you are really lost, just copy the .main.tf to main.tf
 > ```bash
-> cp main.tf main.tf
+> cp .main.tf main.tf
 > ```

 ## The stress module